top of page

 A donor

-Afsheen has played an important role in Jamii: not only she participated in projects, she was a "Laini" girls, she worked at Jamii, but she also fundraises for the organization knowing that each dollar she donates or she encouraged being donated will go towards free programming for our community.
+Afsheen has played an important role in Jamii: not only she participated in projects, she was a "Laini" girls, she worked at Jamii, but she also fundraises for the organization knowing that each dollar she raised would go towards free programming for our community.

 Georgia_LR-7.jpg